spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 }
 ```

-You can play with a minimal example of this policy in [The Rego Playground](https://play.openpolicyagent.org/p/8pzR7jHAWU).
+You can play with a minimal example of this policy in [The Rego Playground](https://play.openpolicyagent.org/p/8pzR7jHAWU){: rel="nofollow"}.

 ### Cost management

-Thanks to our Infracost integration, [you can take cost information into account](https://docs.spacelift.io/vendors/terraform/infracost#plan-policies) when deciding whether to ask for human approval or to block changes entirely.
+Thanks to our Infracost integration, [you can take cost information into account](https://docs.spacelift.io/vendors/terraform/infracost#plan-policies){: rel="nofollow"} when deciding whether to ask for human approval or to block changes entirely.